Radsaur/Getting-and-Cleaning-Data-Course-Project/README.md

-# Getting-and-Cleaning-Data-Course-Project
-## Human Activity Recognition with Smartphones - Getting and Cleaning Data Course Project
+# Human Activity Recognition with Smartphones - Getting and Cleaning Data Course Project

 This course project requests students to demonstraite their ability collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.